How to intregrate CK editor in Laravel

 In this tutorial, we are going to create a new Laravel application for creating blogs or posts.
 While creating a blog we'll use CKEditor to take input or HTML input and store it in our database.

 As you know HTML text area or input can allow us to submit some data as text but can not take inputs like HTML elements titles or tables.
-Plugins like CKEditor provides a way to create HTML based format converting user input into text.
+Plugins like CKEditor provide a way to create HTML-based format converting user input into text.

 For a better understanding of implementation we have divided the program into a few steps :